The CEMMethod

 The Triple Crown

 A core principle of the CEMMethod is that organizations should not have to choose between cost reduction, revenue growth, and service quality improvement.
-The framework enables all three simultaneously through systematic process redesign and customer-back decision logic.
+The framework enables all three simultaneously through systematic process redesign and customer centric focus.

 This "Triple Crown" outcome is achieved by eliminating waste that customers don't value, redirecting resources to moments that matter, and designing experiences that reduce both organizational cost and customer effort.